Fully-Passive Twin-Field Quantum Key Distribution

-(1) In the signal X basis, Alice and Bob divide up the $[0,2\pi)$ domain of phases into N slices (N is an even number), and assign each of the phases they measured into a slice, indexed by $k$ (we can denote the indices respectively by $k_{A1},k_{A2},k_{B1}$ and $k_{B2}$).
-In the simplest form of post-selection, Alice (Bob) only announces a successful event if the two local phases $\phi_{A1}$ and $\phi_{A2}$ ($\phi_{B1}$ and $\phi_{B2}$) fall within the \textit{same} slice, and the slice happens to have an index of $k=1$ or $k=N/2+1$ (i.e. target states are $\phi=0$ or $\phi=\pi$) and discard the event otherwise, as shown in Fig. \ref{fig:2} (a).
-Alice and Bob keep their slice indices secret (which correspond to their classical bits $0$ or $1$).
+(1) In the signal X basis, Alice and Bob divide up the $[0,2\pi)$ domain of phases into N slices (N being an even number) and assign each of the phases they measured into a slice indexed by $k$ (we denote the indices by $k_{A1},k_{A2},k_{B1}$ and $k_{B2}$).
+In the simplest form of post-selection, Alice (Bob) only announces a successful event if the two local slices $k_{A1},k_{A2}$ ($k_{B1},k_{B2}$) both happen to be the same \textit{and} have an index of $k=0$ or $k=N/2$, as shown in Fig. \ref{fig:2} (a).
+The event is discarded if either Alice or Bob fails.
+They each keep their slice indices secret (corresponding to their classical bits $0$ or $1$).

-(2) In the decoy Z basis, Alice and Bob each post-selects their signals based on $|\phi_{A1}-\phi_{A2}|$ and $|\phi_{B1}-\phi_{B2}|$, which is equivalent to measuring and post-selecting the output intensities $\mu_A$ and $\mu_B$, both of which randomly lie between $[0,\mu_{max}]$ following an intensity probability distribution $p(\mu)=1/(\pi \sqrt{\mu(\mu_{max}-\mu)})$ \cite{FullyPassiveThis}.
-Alice and Bob can simply divide the ranges into continuous post-selection regions $S_{ij}$ (similar to passive decoy-state method \cite{passivedecoy1}) and announce the region the signal each falls in.
-For instance, they can simply divide the domain equally into $3\times 3$ square regions, which conceptually correspond to the intensity set of $\{\mu,\nu,\omega\} \times \{\mu,\nu,\omega\}$ for active TF-QKD.
-They can then perform decoy-state analysis and estimate photon-number yields $Y_{mn}$.
+(2) In the decoy Z basis, Alice and Bob each post-select their signals based on $|\phi_{A1}-\phi_{A2}|$ and $|\phi_{B1}-\phi_{B2}|$, which is equivalent to measuring and post-selecting the output intensities $\mu_A$ and $\mu_B$, both of which randomly lie between $[0,\mu_{max}]$ following an intensity probability distribution $p(\mu)=1/(\pi \sqrt{\mu(\mu_{max}-\mu)})$ \cite{FullyPassiveThis}.
+Alice and Bob can simply divide the ranges into continuous post-selection regions $S_{ij}$ (similar to the passive decoy-state method \cite{passivedecoy1}) and announce the region each signal falls in.
+For instance, they can divide the domain equally into the $3\times 3$ square regions shown in Fig. \ref{fig:2} (b), which conceptually correspond to the intensity set of $\{\mu,\nu,\omega\} \times \{\mu,\nu,\omega\}$ for active TF-QKD, and perform decoy-state analysis to estimate photon-number yields $Y_{mn}$.

-\item Alice and Bob perform sifting of basis, perform error-correction on their raw key obtained from the coding phase, and perform privacy amplification, the amount of which is estimated using the upper-bounded phase error rate and also the classical information leakage (in the same fashion as active TF-QKD). \end{enumerate}
+3. Alice and Bob perform error-correction on their raw key and privacy amplification, the amount of which is estimated using the upper-bounded phase error rate and the classical information leakage, same as for active TF-QKD.\\